The Best Business Charts: The 6 Most Devastatingly Effecting Business Charts & How To Use Them

 Because of the constraints of placing values onto a map, we must rely on size, color, color intensity and width to encode quantitative value.

-Select the Right Chart Type to Communicate Your Message
+Select the Right Business Chart Type to Communicate Your Message

 Asserting something is true in a presentation and using the “because I say so’ argument as support (either explicitly or implicitly), is a surprisingly common occurrence.